Add Alt Text to Images

 - Keep it short

-Alt text should be easy to read and digest, so your subscribers can move on to the rest of your message.
-Aim for one or two sentences. - Use proper punctuation
+Alt text should be easy to read and understand, so your recipients can move on to the rest of your message.
+Use 1 or 2 sentences. - Use proper punctuation

 Screen readers use punctuation to know where to pause when reading content, so it's important to use proper punctuation in your alt text. - Don't use quotes

-The alt attribute that's added to the raw HTML of your email uses quotation marks to identify where your actual alt text begins and ends.
-Additional quotation marks will cause the HTML to break. - Repeat text that appears in images
+Alt attributes in HTML use quotation marks to identify where your alt text begins and ends.
+Additional quotation marks break the HTML. - Repeat text that appears in images

-It's always best to keep important information in the main text of your message, and not contained in an image.
-But, if an image does include text, repeat that information in the alt text so your subscribers don't miss it. - Don't repeat image captions
+It's best to keep important information in the main text of your message and not contained within an image.
+If an image includes content, repeat the information in the alt text so your recipients don't miss it. - Don't repeat image captions

-If your image is purely decorative, briefly state that in your alt text so your subscribers can move past the image to the rest of your message.
-For example, just writing "Decorative image" would work. - Test your content
+If your image is purely decorative, briefly state that in your alt text so your recipients can move past the image to the rest of your message.
+For example, use "Decorative image" for your alt text. - Test your content

 Some email clients won't display alt text for a linked image, or won't display alt text that exceeds the image width.
 Send test emails to different email clients and disable images to find out how your alt text will display.